AmadeusW/xplatCompletionSample/readme.md

 This project provides a language service that implements `IAsyncCompletionItemSource` and `IAsyncCompletionService`.

-This language service is consumed by modified VSEditor whose VSIX I shared over email.
+This language service is consumed by modified VSEditor which implements the xplat completion API.

 ## Dependencies